petrockblog/ControlBlockService2/README.md

 make
 ```

-If everything went fine you can install with the command
+If everything went fine you can install the driver from within the folder `build` with the command
 ```bash
 sudo make install
 ```

 ## Installation as Service

-You can install _controlblock_ as daemon with this command:
+You can install _controlblock_ as daemon from within the folder `build` with this command:
 ```bash
 sudo make installservice
 ```